Mukhlas: Lukmanul Hakiem

-2002 Bali bombing
+2002 Bali bombings

 Muklas admitted to being present and in command at the planning meetings for the Bali bombings, and recruited two of his brothers to help assemble and transport the bombs used in the Bali attacks.
 Approximately US$35,000 was contributed to the Bali bombings by Wan Min Wan Mat, a leader of the JI network in Malaysia.
-This money was transferred through Hambali, Jemaah Islamiah's head of operations.
+This money was transferred through Hambali, Jemaah Islamiyah's head of operations.
 The money was provided in cash and according to claims by Muklas, the money was not just used for the bombings in Bali, but also in other attacks in Indonesia.

 After acquiring al-Qaeda funds, Muklas recruited two of his brothers to handle the logistics of the bomb plot.
 His younger brother Amrozi, was convicted who is also situated on "death row" for his conviction in the attack, personally selected the Mitsubishi van that was to be used outside the Sari Club.
 Amrozi also assembled the car bomb, and backpack bomb used at Paddy's Pub, in an empty warehouse in Denpasar.

 Capture

-On 4 December 2002 Muklas was arrested while hiding in the Central Javanese town of Solo.
-He confessed to police that he was the head of one of Jemaah Islamiah's four cells and had ordered the Bali bombings.
+On 4 December 2002, Muklas was arrested while hiding in the Central Javanese town of Solo.
+He confessed to police that he was the head of one of Jemaah Islamiyah's four cells and had ordered the Bali bombings.
 He admitted to being present and in command at the planning meetings for the Bali bombings, and that he had recruited two of his brothers to help assemble and transport the bombs used in the attacks.

-He also confessed that another Jemaah Islamiah leader Riduan Isamuddin, (also known as Hambali), had provided the funds for the attacks.
+He also confessed that another Jemaah Islamiyah leader Riduan Isamuddin, (also known as Hambali), had provided the funds for the attacks.
 In a transcript of his police interview he explained:

 Wan Min bin Wan Mat, a JI leader in Malaysia, later revealed to police that at Hambali's request he had given Muklas cash of approximately US$35,000 for the operation.
 He also asserted that the money had come directly from al-Qaeda, and that the money was not just to be used for the bombings in Bali, but also for other attacks in Indonesia.
 At his trial, two hundred witnesses linked Muklas with the attacks.

 Speaking to documentarian Daniel Rudi Haryanto from prison, Muklas stated (translated into English by Haryanto):